Americans in the United Kingdom: Notable people

-Musician Jimi Hendrix, an African American of Native American heritage, started to get his big break in London as part of his band The Jimi Hendrix Experience.
+African-American guitarist and singer Jimi Hendrix started to get his big break in London as part of his band The Jimi Hendrix Experience.
+He first entered the UK on 24 September 1966 at London Airport (now Heathrow Airport).

-The African American singer Edwin Starr, moved to the UK in the 1970s, and lived there until his death in 2003.
+The African-American singer Edwin Starr, moved to the UK in the 1970s, and lived there until his death in 2003.

+American actress Lisanne Falk, who starred in the 1980s cult film Heathers, has resided in the UK since 2006 and became a naturalized British citizen in 2019.

+Trans drag performer and actress Cara Melle, who was a contestant on the fifth season of RuPaul's Drag Race UK is originally from Atlanta but has resided in the UK since 2015.

-The British mixed-raced politician and noted former MP Oona King is the daughter of the African-American civil rights academic Preston King.
+The British politician and former Labour MP Oona King, is the daughter of the African-American civil rights academic Preston King.

 Meghan Markle, the Duchess of Sussex since her marriage to Prince Harry, kept her American citizenship and has a mixed-raced heritage with parents both American, of German and English ancestry for her father and of African-American background for her mother.
-Their son, Archie who was born in London has joint British and American citizenship since birth.
+Their son, Archie, who was born in London on 6 May 2019, has had dual British and American citizenship since birth.

-Sheila Ferguson who was a former member of The Three Degrees was born in and grew up in Philadelphia and has permanently settled in England since the 1980s where she is still very famous with her own solo career.
+Sheila Ferguson, a former member of The Three Degrees, was born in and grew up in Philadelphia and has permanently settled in England since the 1980s where she is still famous with her own solo career.

-Asian Americans and Pacific Islanders

-Sean Lennon is a part-time resident in the United Kingdom and the U.S. He is the son of the Beatles singer British-born John Lennon and Japanese-born Yoko Ono, although Sean was born in New York City.

 Covert Affairs star Sendhil Ramamurthy resides in London, and is of Indian descent.

-Hispanic and Latino Americans

 English musician Dhani Harrison is the son of George Harrison of The Beatles and Mexican-American Olivia Trinidad Arias (who also now lives in the UK).

-Puerto Ricans

-In 2001, 306 Puerto Rican born people alone were residing in the United Kingdom (the nineteenth-most common birthplace amongst Latin American states).
-The most noted Puerto Rican-Briton is Wilnelia Merced, the wife of the entertainer Sir Bruce Forsyth.
+In 2001, 306 Puerto Rican-born people alone were residing in the United Kingdom (the nineteenth-most common birthplace amongst Latin American states).
+The most notable Puerto Rican-Briton is Wilnelia Merced, the widow of the late entertainer, Sir Bruce Forsyth.